A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Introduction

 \section{Introduction}

 Large-scale Hermitian eigenvalue problems arise in many scientific computing applications (e.g. condensed matter~\cite{kohn1999nobel}, thermoacoustics~\cite{salas2015spectral}).
 In the case of electronic structure calculations based on Kohn-Sham density functional theory, a large nonlinear eigenvalue problem is iteratively solved through the self-consistent field (SCF) procedure, in which a sequence of related linear eigenvalue problems needs to be solved.
 Depending on the discretization method and basis used, the matrices can be sparse, dense or banded.
 In this work, we focus on the dense case.
 Dense eigenvalue problems are usually solved by using \emph{direct methods}, and famous packages include ScaLAPACK~\cite{scalapack-book}, ELPA~\cite{elpa-library}, EigenExa~\cite{Eigenexa}, etc. When solving sequences of related eigenvalue problems, these eigensolvers cannot exploit any knowledge of the properties of the problem, and thus they solve each problem of the sequence in complete isolation.

-Based on subspace iterations accelerated by Chebyshev polynomials, an efficient eigensolver (ChASE) has been proposed for sequences of dense Hermitian eigenvalue problems~\cite{winkelmann2019chase}.
+Compared to direct methods, one advantage of iterative methods is that the approximate eigenvectors from previous SCF iterations can be used as the initial guess to improve the convergence rate of subspace iterations (SI) for the current SCF iteration.
+Based on SI accelerated by Chebyshev polynomials, an efficient eigensolver (ChASE) has been proposed for sequences of dense Hermitian eigenvalue problems~\cite{winkelmann2019chase}.
 Compared to Elemental's direct eigensolver~\cite{Elemental-toms}, ChASE is faster when computing a small portion of the extremal spectrum.
-Since ChASE currently does not use the spectrum slicing techniques, it would become slower when computing a large number of eigenpairs~\cite{winkelmann2019chase}.
-In this paper, a new algorithm is developed for computing a large portion of eigenpairs, which is difficult for ChASE.
-It will be named \texttt{PDESHEP} in this paper, which is short for \emph{a Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with no tridiagonalization}. \texttt{PDESHEP} is a hybrid algorithm and combines the techniques of direct and iterative methods, and can compute partial or full eigendecomposition of a Hermitian or symmetric matrix.
+ChASE becomes slower when computing a large number of eigenpairs~\cite{winkelmann2019chase}.
+It is also a common problem for other iterative methods such as the implicitly restarted Lanczos algorithm~\cite{lehoucq1998arpack} and LOBPCG~\cite{knyazev2001toward}, since they have to solve a projected dense eigenvalue problem as a part of the Rayleigh-Ritz procedure.